Katy, Texas: Government and infrastructure

 Katy is a home-rule city, chartered in 1945.
 Residents within the city limits are governed by a nonpartisan city council made up of five councilmembers and the mayor.
 The mayor is William H. Thiele.
 The city is split into two wards; two council members are elected from each ward, and one council member and the mayor are elected at-large.
 The mayor appoints a councilmember to serve as mayor pro tempore with a council vote of approval.

 Residents within the city limits pay city taxes and receive municipal police, fire, EMS, and public works service.
 The city has territory in three counties, each of which has its own representative governments.
 The counties have a greater influence on area outside the incorporated city limits.

 The Katy area lies in three counties.
 Residents in unincorporated Harris, Fort Bend and Waller counties are governed by those counties.
 The county residents elect representative county commissioners who represent them on the county courts of each county, presided over by the county judge of each county.

 Harris County Precinct Three, headed by Tom Ramsey as of 2021, serves the Harris County portion of Katy.
 The Fort Bend County portion of Katy is under Fort Bend County Precinct Three headed by Andy Meyers.

 Harris Health System (Harris County's hospital district) operates the Danny Jackson Health Center in the Bear Hunter Plaza in a nearby area of Harris County.
 Fort Bend County does not have a hospital district.
 OakBend Medical Center serves as the county's charity hospital which the county contracts with.

+The city's rapid growth has led to service issues related to capacity and changing resident needs.
+Some intersections are over-trafficked taking multiple cycles to get thru, and a lack of site development standards and adequate development impacts fees has led to a fragmented or non-existent sidewalk network or alternative mobility network.
+The City Council is working diligently to address these issues by addressing light timing, introducing light meters at I-10 and SH 99 on ramps and the Cane Island roundabout, as well as updating site development standards to ensure the provision of sidewalks and adequate trip generation analysis, as well as adjust development impact fees to ensure development serves the community and pays its fair share.